Published online: May 2023

 Solids and voids

-Solids refers to the proportion of a building façade that comprises a blank or solid wall and voids refers to openings (i.e. windows and doors).
+Solids refers to the proportion of a building façade that comprises a blank or solid wall and voids refers to openings (for example, windows and doors).
 The solid to void relationship is determined by the ratio between then.

 A term frequently used to denote the arrangement of land use in urban areas.